5stars217/5stars217.github.io/_posts/2023-08-09-red-teaming-and-bug-bounty-with-ml-models.md

 **At this point, I now had administrative privileges for an organization that employees believe is legitimate.**

-Any models these employees upload publicly or privately to the organization, I could see, plus I  had write permissions to them for all my helpful code commits I was about to make..
+Any models these employees upload publicly or privately to the organization, I could see, plus I  had write permissions to them for all my helpful code commits I was about to make.
 It’s much easier to infect a target using a model if the target already uses the model, you don’t need to convince them to use a model you made.

 Registering new organizations is easy, just note that your username and organization name can’t be the same, if you register something like ‘amazon-aws’ as a username for a typo squat, you can’t claim it as an organization:
 ![org sign up](/assets/img/post7/org.png){: .mx-auto.d-block :}